ryans314/FocusReaderFrontEnd/api.md

 ### POST /api/Library/openDocument

-**Description:** Confirms a document is accessible to a user.
+**Description:** Confirms a document is accessible to a user and begins tracking their reading time for that document.

 **Requirements:**

-- The user must be in a library that contains the specified document.
+* The user must be in a library that contains the specified document.

 **Effects:**

-- Confirms the document is accessible to the user (no state change explicitly tracked by this concept for "open" status).
+* Confirms the document is accessible to the user (no state change explicitly tracked by this concept for "open" status).
-- Returns the ID of the document.
+* Returns the ID of the document.

+**Side Effects (via Synchronization):**

+* **Triggers `FocusStats.startSession`:** This action automatically starts a new focus session in the `FocusStats` concept, effectively starting a timer to track the user's reading time for this document.

 **Request Body:**